k98kurz/BasicBlockChain/readme.md

 2. It is easier on human eyes to use 256 bit hashes, and this scheme allows a theoretical maximum of 2^(256-difficulty) possible hashes per block chain/node, which is sufficient for any task.

+There are two PoW difficulty algorithms available:
+1. The classic preceding null bytes; and
+2. Repeating end digits, through which Kek, the Egyptian god/goddess pair representing the primordial chaos/darkness that led to creation, supposedly communicates with their followers on 4chan.

+They are mathematically identical given n difficulty: n null bytes restricts the set of valid hashes by (1/256)^n by restricting the first n digits to 1 value of the possible 256, while n+1 repeating digits takes the last digit and restricts the n preceding digits to be a copy of that digit, thus (1/256)^n.

 # Setup / Usage